lifeanddeath/oracle-certification-javaSE8-programmer/src/buildingblocks/BuildingBlocksNotes.md

 ```

 In this example, there are two local variables. parameter methods are also considered as local parameters.
 * Local variables can never have a scope larger than the method they are defined in.
-However .they can have a smaller scope.Consider this example:
+However, they can have a smaller scope.Consider this example:

 * Class variables are the static variables whereas instance variables are defined inside the class like regular variables.